sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 }
 {{< / highlight >}}

-First we add a parameter to the constructor that receives a `Planet` object and stores it in a final field.
+First, we add a parameter to the constructor that receives a `Planet` object and stores it in a final field.

-Next, we will modify the planetThumbnail:
+Next step, we will modify the planetThumbnail:

 {{< highlight dart "linenos=true, hl_lines=7">}}
   final planetThumbnail = new Container(